searchisko/configuration/data/query/developer_materials.md

  - rht_knowledgebase_article
  - rht_knowledgebase_solution
  - jbossorg_blog

+However, the sys_content_type can be overriden by `type` parameter, documented below.

 In addition to matching documents it also provides two aggregations around "format" which is basically [terms aggregation] of `sys_type` field.
 The tricky part is that one specific `sys_type` category